THE ENGINEERING APPLICATION is available now and will be available on UCLA Academic Works from August 13, 2021 – September 27, 2021 (11:59pm)

 What if I am a new student and I haven't had a chance to really join a club at UCLA yet?

-If you are in your first or second year at UCLA, the committee will review activities from the past two years, including activities at previous colleges/universities or high school.
+If you are in your first or second year at UCLA, the committee will review activities from the past two years from today, including activities at previous colleges/universities or high school.

 What if I am have more than 3 activities or experiences to list?